false-schemers/siof/README.md

 gcc -o siof -O3 -DNDEBUG siof.c -lm
 ```

-If you do that, be ready for long compilation times (actual time varies widely from ~1 minute to more than an hour!).
+If you do that, be ready for long compilation times (actual time varies widely from ~1 minute to more than an hour, depending on the compiler and optimization level).

 The resulting interpreter has no dependencies (except C runtime and standard -lm math library) and can be run from any location.
 If compiled statically, the resulting executable can be easily moved between systems with the same ABI.